diocomweb/website/docs/programs/regional_groups_and_leaders.md

 # Becoming a Regional Leader

-We've found the best Regional Leaders typically go through these three steps:
+We've found the best Regional Leaders typically go through these steps:

 1. Already have a passion for secure, private, and unblockable communications and decentralized technologies
 2. Join the Discord or Diode Community Zone and begin contributing to the discussion